|

 the opposite -- closing your bet when the spread moves in your

-favour by a specified amount.
+favor by a specified amount.

 spread for corners is 12-13, the index firm believes there will